 In The News

-Since its launch in May 2014, the National Resource Network has garnered national and local media attention highlighting its work partnering with cities around the country and citing the impact those partnerships have had on communities.
-Check out highlights of that coverage below.
+Since its launch in May 2014, the National Resource Network has garnered national and local media attention that highlights its work around the country and cites the impact of these efforts on communities.
+Coverage has included a focus on the Network’s beginnings, highlights of its innovative features, research it has produced, and in-depth looks at the Network’s technical assistance efforts in cities around the country.
+Recent coverage of the Network includes:

 CLEVELAND.COM; By THOMAS JEWELL; July 26, 2017

 CLEVELAND HEIGHTS, Ohio -- City Council will move forward on a collaborative with the local nonprofit Future Heights to create a Community Development Corporation.
-The work with Enterprise began right around the time Future Heights presented a $139,000 proposal in December to run the CDC -- over and above the $30,000 it already receives separately in Community Development Block Grants for other programming.
+The work with Enterprise through the National Resource Network began right around the time Future Heights presented a $139,000 proposal in December to run the CDC -- over and above the $30,000 it already receives separately in Community Development Block Grants for other programming.

 HARTFORDCOURANT.COM; By DAVID EICHENTHAL; May 7, 2017